raygaeta/raygaeta/README.md

 # Ramon (Ray) – Creative Developer || Frontend Engineer

 My passion lies at the intersection of data visualization and frontend technology.
 I specialize in **JavaScript, React, WEBGL, Three.js and UI/UX**.
-I am most excited about using code creatively to build functional and mesmerizing digital experiences.
-I hold a B.S. in Biology from the University of California, Los Angeles, where I developed strong data visualization skills using code.
+I am most excited about using code creatively to build functional digital experiences.
+I hold a B.S. in Biology from the University of California, Los Angeles, where I used code to represent data.

 ---
 ### 🔍 Current Focus and Interests: